I am joining after the pool season started; will my dues be pro-rated?

 Does a family membership entitle me to participate in the Early Bird Swim or do I need a Masters membership?

 A regular family membership entitles you to participate in the Early Bird Swim, Monday thru Friday 6:30am – 7:30am.

 Is there a coach available for Masters swimmers?

-No. The Early Bird Swim (M-F, 6:30am – 7:30am) is a “free swim”.
-There is no organized workout or coach.
-We are not starting our own program; we are offering an opportunity to USMS members to swim outdoors, without the full cost of MCP membership.
+No. The Early Bird Swim (M-F, 6:30am – 7:30am) is not an organized workout with a coach.
+We are offering an opportunity to USMS members to swim outdoors, without the full cost of MCP membership.

 I am a Madison resident w/o a membership; can I use the pool?